British Doctors Study: The study

 In October 1951, the researchers wrote to all registered physicians in the United Kingdom, and obtained responses in two-thirds, 40,701 of them.
 No further cohorts were recruited.
 Because of the limited sample size females were excluded from most analyses and publications focused on the male physicians.

 The respondents were stratified into decade of birth, sex and their cause-specific mortality, as well as general physical health and current smoking habits, followed up in further questionnaires in 1957, 1966, 1971, 1978, 1991 and finally in 2001.

+An analysis of overall mortality over the course of 50 years included 34,439 male British doctors whose smoking habits were recorded in 1951 and periodically updated, with cause-specific mortality being monitored until 2001.

 Statistical analysis

 Response rates were quite high, making appropriate statistical analyses possible.
 The result was, that both lung cancer and "coronary thrombosis" (the then-prevalent term for myocardial infarction, now commonly referred to as "heart attack") occurred markedly more often in smokers.

-In the follow-up reports, published every ten years, more information became available.
+In the follow-up reports, published every ten years, more information became available.In 2005, an analysis of cancer mortality in the British Doctor cohort reported that deaths from 11 of the 13 cancer types in men classified as caused by smoking by the International Agency for Research on Cancer were significantly related to smoking, and that the limited number of deaths of the remaining two types were still associated with smoking.
 A major conclusion of the study is, for example, that smoking decreases life span up to 10 years, and that more than 50% of all smokers die of a disease known to be smoking-related, although the excess mortality depends on amount of smoking, specifically, on average, those who smoke until age 30 have no excess mortality, those who smoke until age 40 lose 1 year, those who smoke until 50 lose 4 years, and those who smoke until age 60 lose 7 years.